klauer/epics-sumo-mirror/doc/reference-sumo.rst

     If this option is not given and --no-default-config is not given, the program tries to load the default configuration file sumo-scan.config from several standard locations (see documentation on configuration files).
-``--mergeoption OPTIONNAME``
+``-A``, ``--append OPTIONNAME``
-    If an option with name OPTIONNAME is given here and it is a list option, the lists from the configuration file and the command line are merged.
-The new list is the sum of both lists where it is ensured that for all elements the string up to the first colon ':' is unique (this is useful for module specifications that have the form 'module:version').
+    If an option with name OPTIONNAME is given here and it is a list option, the list from the command line is *appended* to the list from the configuration file.
+The default is that options from the command line *override* option values from the configuration file.
 ``--#preload FILES``
     Specify a an '#preload' directive in the configuration file.
 This option has only a meaning if a configuration file is created with the 'makeconfig'